rhussmann/pi-dinger/README.md

 :bellhop_bell:
 ```

-You can also specify a parameter to pass to the ding program (e.g. a stronger ding)
+You can also specify a parameter that will be a sequence of dings (@bmasney elaborate)

 ```
 @hubot ding
-@hubot ding {strength}
+@hubot ding 1001
 ```

 ## Team Members